GloryOfNight/clang-format-all/README.md

 Pre-build download avaible thru [releases](https://github.com/GloryOfNight/clang-format-all/releases) page.

 # Options
-- `--verbose` enable a little bit more detail logging
 - `-S` optional, specify source directory to reformat, if not prodived program will use current working directory as source
-- `-E` optional, specify clang-format executable path, if not provided program will try to find it for LLVM path env variable
 - `-I` optional, ignore folders or files in releative paths to `-S`
+- `-E` optional, specify clang-format executable path, if not provided program will try to find it from LLVM path env variable
-- `-C` optional, specify additional command-line arguments for clang-format command, for example --dry-run --Werror
+- `-C` optional, specify additional command-line arguments for clang-format command, for example --dry-run --Werror --style firefox
+- `--verbose` enable more logging (could slow down the perfomance!)

 example command (git bash, windows):